TelegraphCreative/abodu-fed/site/content/pages/3.service/index.md

 hero__heading: 'Our Service'
 hero__subheading: 'We''ll do the heavy lifting for you.'
 hero__copy: 'What makes buying an Abodu different?
-Your purchase and install experience is painless, easy and quick.'
+Our purchase and install experience is painless and quick.'
 hero__image: /assets/25-min-min.PNG
 accordian__fields:
   accordian__sections: